Is Limescale Harmful? (Plus How to Get Rid of It!)

 - residue buildup on appliances and in plumbing pipes which could lead to blockages

-The buildup of calcium and magnesium minerals is the cause of these problems.
+The buildup of dissolved calcium and magnesium minerals is the cause of these problems.
 They accumulate on your clothes, dishes and on your fixtures, leaving behind the familiar white residue.

 Long term, this can accumulate so much that it can impede or even block your plumbing pipes or degrade your appliances such as your kettle and washing machine.
+This can inevitably lead to increases in your water and heating bills.

 Is Limescale Harmful to Drink?

-The main problem you’ll encounter with drinking hard water is the taste.
+The main problem you’ll encounter with hard drinking water is the taste.
 And even that’s up to personal preference.

 Many people find hard water tastes more bitter, and even salty, compared to filtered water or bottled water.
 That said, soft water can taste bland and like nothing, which many people also dislike.

-How to Remove Limescale
+How to Remove Excess Calcium and Magnesium Minerals

-Regardless of how harmless limescale is to your health, you’ll probably want to at least clean up the nasty white deposits it leaves behind.
+Regardless of how harmless limescale is to your health, you’ll probably want to at least clean up the nasty white mineral deposits it leaves behind.
 The best way to remove limescale is to prevent it from forming in the first place.
 The most effective way to do this is with a water softener.

 Water softeners work by passing hard water through resin beads.
 These beads contain positively charged ions that latch onto the negative components of minerals your water contains, effectively removing them.

-Not only will you prevent the cause of limescale in your home and avoid having to purchase limescale remover, but you’ll also enjoy the benefits of soft water:
+Not only will you prevent the cause of limescale deposits in your home and avoid having to purchase limescale remover, but you’ll also enjoy the benefits of soft water:

 - Easier to produce a lather with soaps and washing products